 This leads us to another important question: why are consumers talking about your brand online?
 Answering this question can provide initial clues to the areas of your brand tracker that are visible on social media.

 For example, if Instagram is the dominant platform for conversations about your brand, an investigation into the top themes within these conversations could help explain the bias towards that platform.
 Is it the visually appealing packaging of your product (e.g. Apple)?
 Is it because you are an aspirational brand and people are sharing pictures of your products even though they don’t necessarily own them (e.g. Tesla)?
 Answering these questions can help you identify the motivations driving online conversations and give you a firmer understanding of how consumers perceive your brand — rather than just surfacing the most popular topics of conversation.
+Essentially diving deeper into market research.

 3. Isolate the data you care about

-Social media offers unbiased, unfiltered content about your brand but also contains reams of data that may not help at all with measuring brand health/equity.
+Social media offers unbiased, unfiltered content about your brand but also contains reams of data that may not help at all with measuring brand intelligence/equity.
 Once you have an understanding of your brand’s social media footprint, it is important to isolate the data that you care about to track on an ongoing basis.

 For example, in our analysis of conversations around a number of automotive brands in the UK, we found a high correlation between Share of Voice on social media forums and Share of Market.
 This led to the finding that ownership was the main driver of conversations on Forums and therefore was an indicator that isolating content from specific owner forums would be a better way to track customer sentiment towards specific brand/product attributes rather than the entire social universe.